Christchurch mosque shootings: Prince Harry, Meghan's message to New Zealand

 The duke and duchess met with members of staff at the High Commission to discuss their response to the atrocity.

-Meghan said "we are with you", adding she was "just devastated" by the atrocity, as she cradled her baby bump.
+Meghan said "we are with you", adding she was "just devastated" by the atrocity.

 Harry said "it's just very sad" as he asked about their connections to Christchurch.